Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 Finally, open ThingsBoard Web UI in the Live Demo server with same user and password as *ThingsBoard configuration* section.

 Go to *"Devices"* section and locate *"RTU-X Device"*, open device details and switch to *"Latest telemetry"* tab.
-If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br/><br/>
+If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br><br>

 <div align="center">